Buckskin Gulch

 General Information:

-Click Here for Map Buckskin Gulch is best done as two-day canyoneering and backpacking adventure.
-The route can be done in one long day.
+Buckskin Gulch is best done as a two-day canyoneering and backpacking adventure.
+The route can be done in one very long day.
+The route is roughly 21 miles total, you will hike 13.5 miles on day one and 7.5 miles on day two if completing the route as a two day trip.
 All waste must be packed out of Buckskin Gulch and Paria Canyon.
 In less delicate terms, this means go prepared to pack your poop.

 You will require a 40-foot rope for lowering backpacks and for possible use as a hand line.
 Scrambling is required in a few places.
 In normal conditions there are several miles of ankle deep wading and a few waist deep pools so wear appropriate footwear and clothing.
 An occasional swim is not unheard of.
 The pools can be very cold and are usually stagnant.
 I highly suggest you dry bag all items you want to keep dry.
 This canyon is rated 2B V using the Canyon Rating System.

 These canyons can be hiked year round except when thunderstorms are possible.
 Spring and Fall are the preferred hiking seasons.
-Hiking during the summer can be very hot.
+Hiking during the summer can be brutally hot.
 These canyons have a very high flash flood potential and caution should be used.
 Paria Canyon and its tributaries average eight flash floods a year.
 The canyon changes after every flash flood so go prepared.

 West Clark Bench, Bridger Point and Pine Hollow Canyon are the USGS 7.5 minute topographical maps that show Buckskin Gulch.
-Navigation for this adventure is easy but there is no trail for the route.
+Navigation for this adventure is easy, but there is no trail for the route.
 All waypoints and maps for this route use the WGS84 datum.

 Shauna wades through Buckskin Gulch.
 Wading through Buckskin.